Retroactive Certification for Unemployment

-- If you received benefit payments during this time and did not submit a certification, you must now certify for those weeks to confirm your eligibility.
+If you received benefit payments during this time and did not submit a certification, we asked you to certify for those weeks to confirm your eligibility.
 This is known as “retroactive certification.”

 To be considered for a waiver, you must complete the Personal Financial Statement, which will be mailed to you along with the Notice of Potential Overpayment.
-The information you provide on the Personal Financial Statement will be used to determine whether an overpayment waiver can be granted.
-The EDD determines whether the recovery of an overpayment would cause extraordinary hardship by evaluating your average monthly family income for the last six months.
+The information you provide on the statement will be used to determine whether an overpayment would cause extraordinary hardship.